RogersNtr/Handling-concept-drift/README.md

 ### Page-Hinkey Test
 P-H test is a drift detection algorithm design for gradual changes.
+The code has been inspired from : "Knowledge Discovery from Data Streams."
 ### Kolmogorov
 We have done a light adaptation of the K-s test to the context of Drift detection.
 For a more detailed description of this work.
 See the master's 1 thesis link to it.